Gai Lan

 Did You Know?

-- 3.In traditional Chinese medicine, gai lan is considered cooling and beneficial for clearing heat from the body, often prescribed in dietary therapy
+- 3.In traditional Chinese medicine, gai lan is considered a cooling food beneficial for balancing body heat and is often prescribed in Cantonese dietary therapy for specific health conditions

 Plating Guidance